londiwe-star/Capstone_consolidation_project/README.md

 ### 2. Create Environment File

-Create a `.env` file in the project root (see Method 1, Step 5 for required variables).
+Create a `.env` file in the project root with the following minimum required variables:

-**Note**: For Docker, you may need to adjust `DB_HOST` to your database container name or host machine IP if using an external database.

-### 3. Build Docker Image

 \`\`\`bash
-docker build -t news-app .
+# Django Configuration
+SECRET_KEY=your-secret-key-here-change-in-production
+DEBUG=True
+ALLOWED_HOSTS=localhost,127.0.0.1,0.0.0.0

+# Database Configuration (automatically set by docker-compose.yml)
+# These values should match the database service in docker-compose.yml
+DB_ENGINE=django.db.backends.postgresql
+DB_NAME=news_db
+DB_USER=news_user
+DB_PASSWORD=news_password
+DB_HOST=db
+DB_PORT=5432

+# Email Configuration (Optional)
+EMAIL_HOST=smtp.gmail.com
+EMAIL_PORT=587
+EMAIL_USE_TLS=True
+EMAIL_HOST_USER=your-email@gmail.com
+EMAIL_HOST_PASSWORD=your-app-password
+DEFAULT_FROM_EMAIL=noreply@newsapp.com

+# Twitter API Configuration (Optional)
+TWITTER_API_KEY=your-api-key
+TWITTER_API_SECRET=your-api-secret
+TWITTER_ACCESS_TOKEN=your-access-token
+TWITTER_ACCESS_TOKEN_SECRET=your-access-token-secret
+TWITTER_BEARER_TOKEN=your-bearer-token
 \`\`\`

+**Note**: The database credentials (`DB_NAME`, `DB_USER`, `DB_PASSWORD`) should match the values in `docker-compose.yml`.
+The `DB_HOST` should be set to `db` (the service name in docker-compose.yml).

-### 4. Run Docker Container
+### 3. Build and Run with Docker Compose

 \`\`\`bash
-docker run -d -p 8000:8000 --env-file .env --name news-app news-app
+docker-compose up --build
 \`\`\`

-Or if you need to mount volumes for media files:
+This single command will:
+- Build the Django application image
+- Start the PostgreSQL database container
+- Run database migrations automatically
+- Start the Django development server

+The application will be available at `http://localhost:8000/`

+### 4. Create Superuser (In a New Terminal)

+While the containers are running, open a new terminal and run:

 \`\`\`bash
-docker run -d -p 8000:8000 --env-file .env -v $(pwd)/media:/app/media --name news-app news-app
+docker-compose exec web python manage.py createsuperuser
 \`\`\`

-### 5. Access the Application
+### 5. Stop the Containers

-Visit `http://localhost:8000/` in your browser.

-### 6. Create Superuser (Inside Container)
+To stop the containers, press `Ctrl+C` in the terminal where docker-compose is running, or run:

 \`\`\`bash
-docker exec -it news-app python manage.py createsuperuser
+docker-compose down
 \`\`\`

-### 7. Stop and Remove Container
+### 6. Stop and Remove All Data (Including Database)

+To completely remove containers and volumes (including database data):

 \`\`\`bash
-docker stop news-app
-docker rm news-app
+docker-compose down -v
 \`\`\`

-**Note**: The Dockerfile runs migrations automatically on container start.
-For production use, you may want to modify the CMD to use a proper WSGI server like gunicorn.
+**Note**: The `docker-compose.yml` file automatically:
+- Sets up a PostgreSQL database container
+- Links the Django container to the database
+- Handles database migrations on startup
+- Persists database data in a Docker volume
+- Mounts media and static files for development

 ## Usage Guide